AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/05.har/docs.en.md

 <a id="whatare"></a>
 ## What are HAR files?

 The HAR (HTTP ARchive) format is a JSON-formatted archive file for logging of a web browser's interaction with a site.
 The specifications of HAR format defines an archival data for HTTP transactions that used by a browser to export detailed information about web pages it loads.
-More detailed description of HAR file format and its specification you can find at softwareishard.com website [http://www.softwareishard.com/blog/har-12-spec/](http://www.softwareishard.com/blog/har-12-spec/).
+More detailed description of HAR file format and its specification you can find at [softwareishard.com](www.softwareishard.com/blog/har-12-spec) website.
 <a id="howtoget"></a>
 ## How to get HAR files?